-(1) How links between individual-level variation (e.g., size, stage, genotypic, reproductive mode) and parasites influence:
+(1) How do links between individual-level variation (e.g., size, stage, genotypic, reproductive mode) and parasites influence:

-(2) How environmental (e.g., UVR, nutrients) context alters these interactions and their population-level consequences
+(2) How environmental variation (e.g., UVR, resources) alters these interactions and their population-level consequences

 I find that using theory as a guide can provide a powerful foundation for understanding patterns and processes in natural systems.
 This exciting challenge motivates much of my research.

 My work typically combines theory from several different fields: